-Then the question is, the optimal paths in neural space are optimal too in geometrical space of surroundings.
+Then the question is, "The optimal paths in neural space are optimal too in geometrical 2-D space of surroundings?"

 What Muller (1996) proposed is, strength of a synapse is determined according to a decreasing function of the distance between two points the two neuron represent.
-Namely, the longer the distance the weaker the strength.
+As such, the longer the distance in 2-D space, the weaker the strength between the corresponding two neurons.
 That is, synaptic strength should decrease with distance between two points.

 Now let me summarize Muller's experiment.
-First, a recurrent network should be constructed to represent a cognitive map as follows. (i) Create n place cells; (ii) Connect each cell to p other cells so that at least one route exists from any cell to any other cell; (iii) Each cell is randomly assigned a location in 2-D space represented by pixels; (iv) All the synapses are given a strength according to the distance between the two locations in 2-D space.
+First, a recurrent network should be constructed to represent a cognitive map as follows. (i) Create n place cells; (ii) Connect each cell to p other cells such that at least one route exists from any cell to any other cell; (iii) Each cell is randomly assigned a location in 2-D space represented by pixels; (iv) All the synapses are given a strength according to the distance between the corresponding two locations in 2-D space using a decreasing function of distance.

-Then a path in 2-D space is found as follows: (i) The starting and goal points in 2-D space are selected; (ii) Starting at the neuron corresponding to the starting points in 2-D space, a series of synaptic connections which eventually lead to the neuron corresponding to the goal point in 2-D space so that the sum of strengths of these synapses is maximized; (iii) Then the route in the recurrent network is translated into a path in 2-D space by listing the corresponding points to the neurons in the route obtained in the recurrent network.
+Then a path in the 2-D space is found as follows: (i) Specify the start and goal points in the 2-D space; (ii) Starting at the neuron corresponding to the start point in the 2-D space, select a series of synaptic connections which eventually lead to the neuron corresponding to the goal point in the 2-D space such that the sum of strengths of these synapses is maximized; (iii) Then the route in the recurrent network is translated into a path in the 2-D space by listing the points corresponding to the neurons in the route obtained in the recurrent network.

-4.2 Navigation by hippocampus intelligent?
+4.2 Is navigation by hippocampus intelligent?

-Back in 1997, in their graduate-level seminar home page at the University of Illinois at Urbana-Champaign8, Joe Sullivan exemplified animals' intelligent navigation in their familiar surroundings such as: Merriam's kangaroo rat can learn the distribution of food patches around its nest in three evenings of foraging; Marmoset monkeys reliably relocate food sites and do not revisit a place where food was already eaten on that foraging trip; and Black-capped chickadees hide insects and seeds in numerous, widely spread caches in trees over its home range.
+Back in 1997, in their graduate-level seminar home page at the University of Illinois at Urbana-Champaign,9 Joe Sullivan exemplified animals' intelligent navigation in their familiar surroundings.
+Let's name a few: Merriam's kangaroo rat can learn the distribution of food patches around its nest in three evenings of foraging; Marmoset monkeys reliably relocate food sites and do not revisit a place where food was already eaten on that foraging trip; and Black-capped chickadees hide insects and seeds in numerous, widely spread caches in trees over its home range.

-It may not sound like an intelligent behavior, but as already quoted Brooks (1990), an elephant could be intelligent even if it cannot play chess.
+It might not sound like an intelligent behavior, but as already quoted Brooks (1990), an elephant could be intelligent even if it cannot play chess.